 Scenic train journeys in Scotland are not rare and the West Highland Line between Glasgow and Mallaig is considered Britain's best one.
 So popular that it was voted 'top rail journey in the world' by Wanderlust readers in 2009, pipping the iconic routes including the Trans-Siberian railway.

-Over the course of 164 miles, the 'Road to the Isles' speeds through dramatic landscapes, passing the banks of Loch Lomond, before speeding onward passed ruined castles, mountain peaks, and waterfalls toward the west coast.
+Over the course of 260km, the 'Road to the Isles' speeds through dramatic landscapes, passing the banks of Loch Lomond, before speeding onward passed ruined castles, mountain peaks, and waterfalls toward the west coast.
 Spot Britain’s highest peak, Ben Nevis, as you near Fort William.
 Harry Potter fans will rejoice towards the journey's end, you cross the spectacular Glenfinnan Viaduct depicted so famously in the films of Harry Potter.

 Travelling to Mallaig in Autumn will reveal the magnificent depth of the colourful vibrancy throughout the Highlands in the build-up to winter.